Jennifer Bishop

 Jennifer Bishop aka Jenifer Bishop (born 1941) is an American film and television actress who was active from the early 1960s through to the 1970s.
 She was a regular on the television series Hee Haw.
 She had various roles in film that include Blood of Dracula's Castle in 1969, The Female Bunch in 1969, Impulse in 1974, and Mako: The Jaws of Death in 1976.

 Background

 She was born in 1941.
 Her parents were Albert and Marie.
 Being the first born she was named Alberta.
 She grew up in Camarillo, California and attended Camarillo High School.
 She then spent two years at Ventura College and her drama teacher there was a Dr. Wilkinson.
-After Ventura, she won a scholarship to got to Desilu Studios in Hollywood where she studied with Anthony Barr who would be an executive with ABC Studios.
+After Ventura, she won a scholarship to go to Desilu Studios in Hollywood where she studied with Anthony Barr who would be an executive with ABC Studios.
 She studied method acting at Desilu Studios for two years before doing her first film.
 Her first film was Dime with a Halo which was directed by Boris Sagal.
 After that she went to New York for two years where she studied with Lee Strasberg.